ianthehenry/cmd/README.md

 You can bypass these normalizations by using `(cmd/parse)`, which will parse exactly the list of arguments you provide it.

-# Shortcomings
+# Missing features

+These are not fundamental limitations of this library, but merely unimplemented features that you might wish for.
+If you wish for them, let me know!

-You cannot make "hidden" aliases.
+- You cannot make "hidden" aliases.
 All aliases will appear in the help output.

-You cannot specify separate docstrings for different enum or variant choices.
-All of the parameters will be grouped into a single entry in the help output, so the docstring should describe all of the choices.
+- You cannot specify separate docstrings for different enum or variant choices.
+All of the parameters will be grouped into a single entry in the help output, so the docstring has to describe all of the choices.
+- There is no good way to re-use common flags between multiple subcommands.

 # TODO